 Bosch has re-launched its advertising campaign to further publicise the potential defects affecting dishwashers, previously recalled in July 2011.
 Certain models of Bosch, Neff and Siemens dishwashers were subject to a voluntary recall by the manufacturers due to a risk that the control panel may overheat, posing a potential fire hazard.
 It has been reported that “several” affected appliances have burst into flames to date.

 Affected models are those manufactured between 1999 and 2005 from batch number FD 7901 to FD 8504.
-Helpful guidance can be found here
+Helpful guidance

 to identify affected dishwashers.

 Reports indicate that there were 237 models sold under the Bosch, Neff and Siemens brands.
 Estimates suggest that there are 632,000 dishwashers affected in the UK, of the 2.2million sold during this period.
 BSH Home Appliances are offering an in-home repair programme for customers who own affected dishwashers.